How To Win Customers & Influence People with Drip Marketing

 Drip Campaign Best Practices

 Automating the tedious lead nurturing process for your sales and marketing team will free up their time for equally important tasks.
-And now that you are ready to dive into this marketing tactic, and hopefully armed with an email sender tool such as Mailsend, implement these best practices so as to reap the benefits of drip campaign.
+And now that you are ready to dive into this marketing tactic, and hopefully armed with an email sender tool such as Mailsend, implement these best practices so as to reap the benefits of a drip campaign.

 1. Map Your Target Audience

-This can be achieved based on user activities such as purchasing habits, frequently visited page, and how long they have subscribed as paying customers.
+This can be achieved based on user activities such as purchasing habits, frequently visited pages, and how long they have subscribed as paying customers.
 Targeting helps you to tailor your campaign so that you can send more personalized, relevant emails to each segment.

 2. Craft Your Message